 - Lack of music ability which many watches have at that price

-- The start/stop button for running can be finicky, and it is relatively easy to accidentally pause a run.
+- The Digital Knob: start/stop button for running can be finicky, and it is relatively easy to pause a run accidentally.

-In finding a watch the Coros meets all of my needs.
+In finding a watch, the Coros Apex GPS Watch meets all of my needs.
 From tracking pace, distance, time, and workouts to hiking elevation, I haven’t found a feature it doesn’t have that I need.
 Plus the overall look can’t be overlooked as a functional but cute watch.

-If you are interested, you can use the code Hollie10 and receive 10% off the watch (which is $30).
+If you are interested, you can use the code COROS-Hollie and receive a free watch band with a watch.

 Questions for you: